mongodb/docs/content/authenticate-nativeldap-activedirectory.md

 Example: Given the configured [``queryTemplate``](https://docs.mongodb.com/manual/reference/configuration-options/#security.ldap.authz.queryTemplate), users must authenticate with their full LDAP DN.
-If users instead authenticate using their ``userPrincipalName``, then a transformation must be applied to convert the provided username to a full LDAP DN.The following [``userToDNMapping``](https://docs.mongodb.com/manual/reference/configuration-options/#security.ldap.userToDNMapping) configuration uses the ``match`` regular expression filter to capture the provided username.
+If users instead authenticate using their ``userPrincipalName``, then a transformation must be applied to convert the provided username to a full LDAP DN.
+The following [``userToDNMapping``](https://docs.mongodb.com/manual/reference/configuration-options/#security.ldap.userToDNMapping) configuration uses the ``match`` regular expression filter to capture the provided username.
 MongoDB inserts the captured username into the ``ldapQuery`` query template before executing the query.